MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-datausage.md

 - Unrestricted: Use of this connection is unlimited and not restricted by usage charges and capacity constraints.

-- Fixed: Use of this connection is not restricted by usage charges and capacity constraints up to a certain data limit.
+- Fixed: Use of this connection isn't restricted by usage charges and capacity constraints up to a certain data limit.

 - Variable: This connection is costed on a per byte basis.

-- If this policy setting is disabled or is not configured, the cost of 4G connections is Fixed by default.
+- If this policy setting is disabled or isn't configured, the cost of 4G connections is Fixed by default.
 <!-- SetCost4G-Description-End -->

 <!-- SetCost4G-Editable-Begin -->